 - Let dry for 24-48 hours and remove from molds (be careful as they are fragile).

 - Cut tissue paper into pieces to cover the head of each seed bomb.

 - Secure the tissue with ribbon or twine.

 How to Grow Seed Bombs

-If you’re wondering how to use seed bombs, they are fairly foolproof.
-Just like any seeds, they will need more soil, water, and light (eventually).
+If you’re wondering how to use seed bombs and plant them, they are fairly foolproof.
+Consequently, just like any seeds, they will need more soil, water, and light (eventually).
 Again, you will need to add specific seed bombs planting instructions to your favors.

 It’s recommended that you place the entire pop into well-watered soil.
-Use the stick to “swirl” the bomb around a bit in the top of the soil.
-That way the seeds will be spread out a bit.
-Water twice weekly, and weed out any plants that are too close together.
+Next, use the stick to “swirl” the bomb around a bit in the top of the soil.
+That way, the seeds will be spread out a bit and thrive.
+Finally, water twice weekly and weed out any plants that are too close together.

 Additionally, you can also pull out plants that aren’t thriving.
 Hopefully, your DIY seed pops will turn into gorgeous, healthy plants!